biomed-AI/PredPSI-SVR/README.md

     cd ~/Downloads
     wget -c https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     chmod +x Miniconda3-latest-Linux-x86_64.sh
-    ./Miniconda3-latest-Linux-x86_64.sh # pay attention to path of installation, we'll use the default path "$HOME/miniconda3" in this tutorial
+    ./Miniconda3-latest-Linux-x86_64.sh             #pay attention to path of installation, we'll use the default path "$HOME/miniconda3" in this tutorial
     $HOME/miniconda/bin/pip install numpy
     ```

 ## Getting started
 ### Preparation
+Note: If you have the following packages installed on your system, you can skip installing them and just edit path in `src/init.sh`
-We **put PrePSI-SVR in HOME directory** as default
+**We put PrePSI-SVR in $HOME directory as default**
 1. Download `PredPSI-SVR`,
     ```shell
     cd ~